 General Mission Statement:

-- provides in depth consultation and helps develop strategies how to use the services of the core optimally or will attempt to modify available technologies to solve particular problems.
+To serve as a resource for Center Investigators that are studying pancreatic islet cell biology by offering islet isolation and culture, functional phenotyping of islets and providing consultation and help to develop strategies how to use the services of the core optimally or attempt to modify available technologies to solve particular problems.

 - Pancreatic islet isolation from mouse or rat.

 - Islet perfusion to measure insulin, glucagon and cAMP release (in connection with the Radioimmunoassay Core).
 Batch incubation experiments to measure insulin, glucagon and cAMP release (in connection with the Radioimmunoassay Core).

 - Respiration and glycolysis measured by Seahorse System.